Favourited 166 times

 In the village of mukoni, there is a house built for foreign visitors and volunteers.
-It has 5 bedrooms, one room with two single beds and 4 rooms with single beds.
+It has 5 bedrooms, two rooms with two single beds and 3 rooms with double beds.
 There is also a shower, a toilet and a living room with a table and comfortable bench.
 The place has a terrace with a view of the lake where you can enjoy the beauty of the surroundings, observe many bird species (binoculars included) and stars at night (we also have some books about astronomy).

 For larger groups or if someone would prefer, we also have a possibility of camping for 15 people (but you should bring your own sleeping bag).

 Volunteers will be provided with 3 meals per day.
 For breakfast, we usually have pancakes, chapati, bread, buns, Ugandan tea or coffee, milk and fruits from local market like bananas, pineapples, mangos and passion fruits.
 For lunch and dinner, we prepare meals with rice, irish potatoes, sweet potatoes, matoke, groundnut sauce, beans, peas, cabbage, spinach or crayfish from the lake.